 - Received Fast Track Designation

 This section is intended specifically for health care professionals.
-Information is provided for educational use only, based on pre-clinical and clinical data of curstirsen.
-Custirsen is not approved for commercial use and is only available for investigational use in approved clinical trials.
+Information is provided for educational use only, based on pre-clinical and clinical data of custirsen and OGX-427.
+Custirsen and OGX-427 are not approved for commercial use and are only available for investigational use in approved clinical trials.